 Still as brilliant and durable, while being more affordable

-To purchase in a responsible manner, take the steps below to make your purchase with responsibility in mind.
+To purchase responsibly, take the steps below to make your purchase with responsibility in mind.

-Request a Certification: Seek for diamonds with marks of ethical certifications like the Kimberley Process, CanadaMark or Fair Trade Diamonds.
+Request Certification: Look for diamonds with ethical certification marks, such as the Kimberley Process, CanadaMark, or Fair Trade Diamonds.

 Shop from Reputable Jewelers: Buy from jewelers known for their ethical procurement practices, especially those that offer transparent procurement guarantees.